productml/blurr/docs/Streaming DTC Tutorial.md

 Identity: source.user_id
 ```

-Here we introduce one of the roles of the Identity: every time an event is received with a nonexisting value for the Identity (every time a new user plays the game) __a new record is added to the store__:
+Here we introduce one of the roles of the Identity: whenever an event is received and the Identity value doesn't exist in the store (like when a new user plays a game), a new record is added:

 | session_id  | user_id    | games_played | games_won |
 | ----------- | ---------- | ------------ | --------- |